Domain names in general

 You also have the option of registering a domain name without actively using it.
 You might do that, for instance, if your planned internet presence is not ready yet but you want to secure a particular domain name before anyone else does.
 Alternatively, you might decide to register a domain name to make sure that a competitor is unable to do so.

-Since it is essential for domain names to be absolutely unique throughout the whole world, they are issued by a central body, called a registry, and its partners.
+Since it is essential for domain names to be absolutely unique throughout the whole world, they are issued by a central body, called a registry, and its registrars.
 Most registries are responsible for just one TLD, but some look after several.
-SWITCH is the central registry that issues domain names with the endings .ch and .li.
+SWITCH is the registry for domain names with the endings .ch and .li.
 These domain names can be registered with our accredited registrars.
-If you want a domain name with a different ending, you will need to contact either the registry in charge of it (see next section) or a provider.
+If you want a domain name with a different ending, you will need to contact either the registry in charge of it (see next section) or a registrar/provider.
 In nearly all cases, a charge is levied for the registration of domain names.